The Ultimate Guide To Product Feature Adoption: What Is It And How To Increase It

 Sometimes it may be because there wasn’t extensive user research, or your target audience has a product that is currently already solving that problem and they don’t want to switch.

-Regardless of what it is, if at the end of the day the data shows that a feature isn’t getting adopted, you should let it go and focus time and resources on building and optimizing what works.
+Regardless of what it is, if at the end of the day, the data shows that a feature isn’t getting adopted, you should let it go and focus time and resources on building and optimizing what works.
 Don’t skip research or you’d end up taking making decisions and building features no one actually needs.

-Feature adoption metrics and KPIs
+Feature adoption metrics to track

-Breadth of feature adoption
+The breadth of feature adoption

 What the breadth of adoption measures is how much of your total target users actually use a particular feature.

-It lets you know if a feature is widely accepted by your user base, or highly neglected by those you built it for.
+It lets you know if a feature is widely accepted by your entire user base, or highly neglected by those you built it for.
 With this knowledge, you can work on determining what features work, why they do/don’t, and the next steps to take.

-Depth of feature adoption
+The depth of feature adoption

 This measures how often your target users use the feature.

 If you’ve built something for repeated usage, you want users to do just that.
 This metric gives you insight into how many of your initial users use a feature again.
-It shows the stickiness, ease of use, and usefulness of your feature to its users.
+It shows the stickiness, ease of use, and usefulness of your feature to its existing users.

 Time to adopt a feature